Friday, September 26, 2025

 Christ lays the groundwork before He defines His gospel by telling us that no church should be named using His name unless its people are "built upon my Gospel" because if they are not built upon my Gospel, they are built upon the works of men or the works of Satan and are not of my Church (3 Nephi 27:8-11).

 In these four verses He uses the phrase my gospel four times!
 Now to me His use of this phrase my gospel makes me want to know what He means when He says my gospel!
 It would be my first question!
 As you read the italicized comments focus on His words.
 This is a key to searching the words of God-- when He uses a term like gospel or repentance, He always defines it somewhere.
 Hence the need to search.
-And the brief comments may aid you in that search.
+And the brief comments which I have inserted may aid you in that search.

 Read 3 Nephi 27:13-21 as if He is speaking directly to you, because He is!
 Remember what the Father said--this is my beloved son.
 Hear ye him.